OpenStackSanDiego/swift-tutorial/README.md

 You've been tasked with making your companies software and documentation available via the Internet.
 You've decided to put the files onto a OpenStack Swift Object powered cloud.
 Swift provide a reliable image store with API access to upload, download and manage the content.

 <UL>
-<LI>Save a copy of these instructions locally so you can upload them onto Swift
+<LI>Download the file: http://ossd.openstacksandiego.org:8080/v1/AUTH_5ff6951f221d401b9fca8b2f8816440c/public/beerkeg.jpg
+<LI>Download the file: http://ossd.openstacksandiego.org:8080/v1/AUTH_5ff6951f221d401b9fca8b2f8816440c/public/cookie.jpg
-<LI>Assign yourself an account from the <A HREF="https://etherpad.openstack.org/p/san-diego-swift">Etherpad</A> https://etherpad.openstack.org/p/san-diego-swift
+<LI>Assign yourself an account from the <A HREF="https://etherpad.openstack.org/p/san-diego-swift">Etherpad</A> https://etherpad.openstack.org/p/san-diego-swift The password to the account is on the whiteboard.
 </UL>

 Swift stores files into containers.
 First step is to create a new container and upload the documentation into the new container.
 <UL>
-<LI>Log into <A HREF="https://ca.ovh.com">OVH</A> (https://ca.ovh.com)
+<LI>Log into <A HREF="https://ossd.openstacksandiego.org">OpenStack San Diego Cloud</A> (https://ossd.openstacksandiego.org/
-<LI>Go to the Public Storage console ('Public Cloud'->'Servers'->'Summit'->'Storage')
+<LI>Go to the storage link ('Object Store' -> 'Containers')
-<LI>Create a public containers called Software in the BHS region
+<LI>Create a public containers called Public
 <LI>Take note of the container URL
-<LI>Upload the documentation and binary into the new container
+<LI>Upload the images into the new container
 </UL>

-The BHS region consists of two data centers in Beauharnois, Canada (outside of Montreal).

-The container URL will be of the form https://storage.bhs1.cloud.ovh.net/v1/AUTH_LONG_STRING/Software.
+The container URL will be of the form https://ossd.openstacksasndiego.org:8080/v1/AUTH_LONG_STRING/Public.
 Append the filename to the end of the public URL to get the download link.
 Test to validate that the file can be downloaded.

 <UL>